Losing your job can be a particularly stressful time, especially if you have limited financial resources.

 Claiming out of work benefits can be done in a few simple steps.

-If you find out that you could be eligible, you may then want to make a claim.
+If you discover that you might be eligible, you will probably want to make a claim.
 This can be done .

-After submitting your claim, you will then be contacted by a Jobcentre Plus near you, usually within 2 working days.
-This is so that they can arrange an interview with you.
+After submitting your claim, you will be contacted by a Jobcentre Plus centre near you, usually within 2 working days.
+This is so they can arrange an interview with you.

 Items to bring to your interview